 Pros: The dip manicure process takes about the same amount of time as a gel manicure and less time than acrylic.
 Benefits: Minimal filing--hard nails--no harsh odor--long-lasting.

 Cons: Must be applied and removed properly to ensure no damage to the natural nail.
 To remove: Dipped nails must be filed on the surface; then soaked off.
-If removed improperly.
-Cons: The nail bed can be damaged.
+If removed improperly: The nail bed can be damaged.
 Chance of allergic reaction to the skin from acrylic powder.

 Hard/Soft Gel Manicure: The biggest difference between Hard and Soft Gel nails is porosity and removal.
-Soft Gel (Shellac, Gelish, OPI Gel Color, etc.) otherwise known as "Soak-off Gels," go on like Nail Polish and removed with acetone applied to a cotton pad and soaked off.
+Soft Gel (Shellac, Gelish, OPI Gel Color, etc.) otherwise known as "Brush on/Soak-off Gels," go on like Nail Polish and removed with acetone applied to a cotton pad and soaked off.

 Pros of Soft Gel - Soak-off Gels: Manicure Lasts up to 2 weeks.
 Minimal damage to natural nails if removed properly.

 Cons: Does not add length.
-Can dry nails after time.
-Solution: Remove gels every 3-6 months soak natural nails in warm (heat a few seconds until warm in the microwave) coconut oil 5 minutes, daily for one week.
+Can be drying to natural dry nails after time.
+Solution: Remove gels every 3-6 months and soak natural nails in warm (heat until warm in the microwave) coconut oil for 5 minutes, daily for one week.
 The dryness issue should be resolved.

 Hard gels are not as porous and can only be removed by filing gel off.
 Hard Gels can be used to add length where Soft Gels cannot.
-With this type gel, the damage can be the same as with acrylic nails in that you could lose layers of the natural nail.
+With this type gel, the damage can be the same as with acrylic nails in that you could lose layers of the natural nail through filing and improper removal.

 Pros: Adds length.
 A manicure can last up to 3 weeks.